numerica-ideas/community/spring-boot/spring-boot-actuator/README.md

 ### Custom Endpoints

 In addition to the built-in endpoints, Actuator allows us to create custom endpoints tailored to our application's specific needs.
-This feature allows us to expose additional metrics, health checks and management operations that are relevant to our application.
-This customization capability ensures that Spring Boot Actuator can adapt to our unique requirements and integrate seamlessly into our application's monitoring infrastructure
+This feature allows us to expose additional metrics, health checks, and management operations that are relevant to our application.
+This customization capability ensures that Spring Boot Actuator can adapt to our unique requirements and integrate seamlessly into our application's monitoring infrastructure.

 ### Metric Collection and Monitoring